SergeyIsakhanyan/fg-docs/Styling in React.md

 - CSS-in-JS / Styled Components
 - Inline Styling

-### CSS Stylesheet and Classnames
+### CSS Stylesheet and Classnames - Importing CSS file in Component

-CSS is the language we use to style a Web page.
-For using CSS we had to create a separate `.css` file, link our new CSS file by using the link tag in our HTML document, and after this, we had our CSS styling working fine.
-CSS class example:
+We can also create an individual style file for each component and import the style files in the component, we can divide the styling into multiple files and import it as per the requirement in the component.
+CSS Files are imported in the same way as we import script files.

 ```
 // CSS